 Sam managed two breaths before a wave of pain made him cry out and curl into a ball.
 One of the paramedics struggled with the IV line while the other turned Sam onto his back and tried to get his attention again.
-Sam's face was gripped by pain.
 The paramedic muttered something to her partner as Sam's eyes widened and his back once more arched from the floor.
 The paramedics seemed ready for it though and rescued the IV line talking soothingly as Sam cried out.
 Eventually Sam's body relaxed once more and he could feel Josh's hand clasp his again.
 Tears ran down his face but Sam didn't care.
 He felt a warm hand brush them away, he didn't know whose.

 Ron came back into the room.
 He had spoken to the paramedics on their way in and knew that there was nothing more he could do here.
 He took the key from Ginger and left the room.
 Sam could hear voices that he recognised but the voices that he didn't recognise were closer.
 He tried to listen to them but all he could focus on was the pain and the fact that he was finding it impossible to draw a breath.

 "Can't…can't," Sam murmured.
 He knew he was being told to do something but whatever it was he couldn't do it.
 "Can't…go away…leave me alone…can't."

 Josh watched helplessly as Sam was lifted onto the gurney and strapped in.
 He heard Sam call his name and called out to him but his voice sounded far away to him and so he replied again louder.
 "I'm right here, I'm coming with you."
 He followed the paramedics from the room oblivious to CJ's instructions to phone as soon as he knew something.